 Well, of course, the county is great place because it grows such a wide variety of wonderful foods.
 This, coupled with an era of food culture, and the fact that now people are much more educated about the food that they want to eat.
-I liked what Kate Humble (who farms locally with her husband) said at the recent Hay Festival .
+I liked what Kate Humble (who farms locally with her husband) said once when speaking at the Hay Festival.
 She hailed those people who preserve traditional British farming methods and create artisan foods as ‘food heroes’, saying that traceability and the knowledge of the way our food is produced is vital and something that we must not lose.

 Also, I think that the drink driving laws undoubtedly had a major effect on pubs and so offering good, locally produced and freshly cooked food was the obvious choice to make in order to attract people in.
 This particular part of the county, often referred to as ‘The Monmouth Triangle’, has some wonderful places to eat, most of which are or were pubs.

 There are a lot of ‘foodies’ living around this area; the fact that there are two Waitroses in the county is an endorsement of that.
 I think that when people come out to the countryside, they very often have more time to enjoy, savour and appreciate their food.
 Perhaps I am biased but I think The Bell, a former 17th century coaching inn, has the unrivalled position, right beside the River Monnow in view of the old Skenfrith Castle and medieval church and surrounded by the most awesome Welsh countryside!